 - Document everything.
 If there is an accusation or incident, make sure to record every detail as soon as it occurs.

 - Have fair and consistent policies.
-Treat people equally.
+Treat tenants equally.
 Don’t check credit on a Black or a Hispanic and not a Caucasian.

 - Act professionally.
 There are times you will be frustrated, this is when it is most important to keep your cool.

 - Be mindful of what you say.
-Discrimination does not have to be intentional to exist or to get you in trouble.
+Housing discrimination does not have to be intentional to exist or to get you in trouble.

 - Be respectful.
 People lash out when they feel disrespected.
 A sincere smile can go a long way.